 New York or Lisbon.
-All around the world, guest services are overloaded with all kind of questions from clients.
-Even though it may seem like a boring task, quickly addressing client’s simple inquiries affects deeply the guest experience.
+All around the world, guest services are overloaded with all kinds of questions from clients.
+Even though it may seem like a boring task, quickly addressing clients’ simple inquiries affects deeply the guest experience.

 One common mistake that hoteliers do is to consider guest experience only the experience provided during guest staying.
 But pre-stay service is also a crucial part of it.
 Therefore, pre-stay queries should not be underestimated.

 The fact is those uncomplicated and countless, yet important, questions take away precious time and productivity from hotel staff.
 The staff could be attracting more business to your hotel, instead of repeating themselves.
 I’m sure that you, hotelier, can’t help thinking: “is there a better way to deal with this?”

 Well, there is!
-Many hotels are investing in FAQs or in chatbots (automated FAQs) as a way to ease the mind of the incoming guest and, at the same time, giving reservations agents time to focus on sales.
+Many hotels are investing in FAQs or chatbots as a way to ease the mind of the incoming guest and, at the same time, giving reservations agents time to focus on sales.
 Travelers can find answers to questions on their own, instead of contacting hotel staff on an individual basis.

-To make your life a bit easier, here comes 4 main topics you should cover on your hotel website so your guest experience goes smoothly.
+To make your life a bit easier, here come 4 main topics you should cover on your hotel website so your guest experience goes smoothly.

 1. Reservation: seal the deal!

-If there is a topic that needs your total attention is reservation: how to make a reservation, cancellation/deposit policy, what kind of rooms the hotel has, forms of payment, what is included in daily rate, check-in and check out times.
-Information about “how booking is done” and “what it is included” are crucial to be answered to turn your potential client into a guest.
+If there is a topic that needs your total attention is reservation: how to make a reservation, cancellation/deposit policy, what kind of rooms the hotel has, forms of payment, what is included in the daily rate, check-in and check-out times.
+Information about “how the booking is done” and “what it is included” are crucial to be answered to turn your potential client into a guest.

 Of course price and availability are important aspects when someone is deciding where to stay.
 But remember that is not enough.
 Before pressing the “book now” button, travelers want more relevant information to seal the deal.